snikrep1/O365-PowerShell-Profiles/README.md

 # Microsoft365 Management PowerShell Profiles
-A couple profile options for PowerShell for managing Microsoft 365 services
+A couple profile options for PowerShell for managing Microsoft 365 services.

+These will use Multi-Factor Authentication (MFA) prompts to sign in rather than use a stored credential (basic auth method)

 ---
 ## Profile Options